Mocha JS – Run Tests on 800+ Browser/OS Platforms with 1 CLI Command

 Sorry, we forgot to introduce ourselves.
 Sauce Labs is all about making automated testing awesome.
 Our cloud testing platform has run over 90 million browser tests for thousands of organizations including Salesforce.com, Yelp, Firefox, and the BBC.
 Our battle-tested platform now enables running JS unit tests in many real browsers quickly and easily.
 We are now using the same proven platform to help you run JS unit tests in real browsers on a large scale.

 Keep in mind: Our cloud service isn’t free.
-We do have a 14-day free trial that gives you access to 90 hours of testing and up to 8 concurrent sessions.
-Beyond that, our paid plans start at $19 per month.
+We do have a 14-day free trial that gives you access to testing minutes and concurrent sessions.

 So, it’s a pleasure to make your acquaintance, shall we proceed?
 Read on for our quick tutorial.